-NCERT Solutions for Class 8 English Unit 9 – The Comet – I can be downloaded for free at BYJU’S in PDF format for CBSE students.
-The NCERT Solutions for Class 8 English link of Unit 9 is provided below.
+NCERT Solutions for Class 8 English Chapter 9 – The Comet – I can be downloaded for free at BYJU’S in PDF format for CBSE students.
+The NCERT Solutions for Class 8 English link of Chapter 9 is provided below.
 All the solutions and exercise questions have been attempted by our subject-matter experts, in accordance with the updated CBSE rules and regulations.

-Access answers to NCERT Solutions for Class 8 English Unit 9 – The Comet – I here
+Access Answers to NCERT Class 8 English Chapter 9 – The Comet – I

 The Comet – I